Swargadwari Temple Nepal , Find your way to Heaven

 Ghorahi (Dang) – Swargadwari:

 Another road to Swargadwari temple is from Ghorahi to Swargadwari.
-This is a harder road, which takes about 7 to 8 hours.
+This is a more challenging road, which takes about 7 to 8 hours.
 The trek begins from Kathmandu to Dang, which goes through a cement factory.
 The road is almost packed every day because of the trippers.
-Because of that, the road seems dusty and bumpy so you should prepare yourself for this.
-The bus will stop you right at the bus park in Dharmapani on the left side of the ashram.
-From here, you can explore the ashram.
-From the ashram, you will have to walk to bit.
+Because of that, the road seems dusty and bumpy, so you should prepare yourself for this.

 What to eat during the tour?